Rainicorns/cra-template-flowfact-detail-widget/README.md

     If you navigate to the detail of an entity in the schema you've specified, you should see your widget.

-4. Modify `Widget.js` or `Widget.tsx`
+4. Modify `Widget.js` or `Widget.tsx` and `WidgetConfig.js`

-    You're good to go for both javascript and typescript
+    You're good to go for both javascript and typescript.
+The starter kit is already setup so the main entrypoint of your widget is the `Widget` functional component.
+A configuration screen is setup in the `WidgetConfig` functional component.
+It is configured to route `/` to `Widget` and `/config` to `WidgetConfig`.
+Of course, this is just a reactjs app so you can change that to your hearts content.

 5. If you ever want to remove the widget